 Do you allow BBQs?

-Yes each tent has its own barrel BBQ.
+Yes each tent has its own Weber BBQ.
 Bags of charcoal can be bought in the pantry, or bring some with you.

 Do I have to make my own bed?

 We supply bed linen for guests to make their own beds when they arrive.
 However you can arrange for us to make up the beds if you just want to arrive and not have to worry about this.
 See this page for more details.

 Is Berridon Farm an 'eco friendly' camp site?